1987 Maryland train collision: The collision

 At the point of impact, Amtrak #94 had decelerated to 107 mph (speed determined from the locomotives’ event recorders).
 The Conrail consist was stationary with its brakes applied.
 On impact, the fuel tank of the trailing Conrail locomotive, GE B36-7 #5045, was ruptured, dumping a large quantity of fuel, which ignited and resulted in the locomotive being burned to the frame—the unit was subsequently scrapped.
 The middle unit, #5052, sustained significant damage to its front end, while lead unit #5044 suffered only minor damage.
 The force of the impact was so severe unit #5044 was driven forward some 900 feet from the point where the consist had stopped.

 Amtrak’s lead locomotive, AEM-7 #903, ended up among some trees on the west side of the right-of-way, with the forward cab crushed.
 AEM-7 #900, which was the trailing unit, was buried under wreckage.
 Both locomotives were completely demolished.
 Cars were jackknifed and piled up on each other, with some cars crushed.

 Brakeman Cromwell, who was on the lead Conrail locomotive, suffered a broken leg in the collision.
 Engineer Gates was uninjured.
-Amtrak engineer Evans, the lounge car’s Lead Service Attendant and 14 passengers were killed.
+Amtrak engineer Evans, the lounge car’s Lead Service Attendant and 14 passengers died.
 Many surviving passengers were injured by flying objects hurled from the luggage racks.
 The front cars on Amtrak #94 suffered the greatest amount of damage and were almost completely crushed.
 However, those cars were nearly empty, awaiting passengers who would have boarded the train at stations further north.
 According to the NTSB, had these cars been fully occupied at the time, the death toll would have been at least 100.
 There were relatively few passengers on those cars, however, and so the death toll was much less.
 Most of the fatalities were on Amtrak car #21236.

 Although track #2 was rated for 125 mph passenger service, it was noted that the Amtrak train was being operated at an excessive speed due to the presence of a Heritage-style coach in the consist, Heritage cars being limited to 105 mph maximum.
 Train #94’s conductor later testified that he did inform the Amtrak engineer of the Heritage car being in the train.
 However, it was subsequently learned the Amtrak dispatcher responsible for #94 did not know there was a restricted-speed car in the train.
 NTSB investigators later concluded the Amtrak train’s speed wasn’t a significant factor in the events leading to the wreck.